The Retrieval Problem No One Talked About

 We rebuilt our system around a simple premise: debugging is not about finding the most similar code.
 It is about reconstructing the path that caused a failure.

-AGR — Adaptive Graph-Guided Retrieval — replaced our flat vector store with a code graph.
+AGR (Adaptive Graph-Guided Retrieval) replaced our flat vector store with a multi-signal code graph achieving 92% precision at 85% recall.
 This graph is made of nodes that represent functions, files, tests, logs, commits, and documentation entries.
-The edges encode real structure: call chains, import relationships, commit co-diffs, test ancestry, and semantic similarity.
+The edges encode real structure with specific weights:

 The result was not just better patches.
 It was better reasoning.